mohoaz1348-rgb/grawerty/README.md

 ### Trigrams

-1. The overall number of redirections increased by only 0.8% compared to Graphite – that's fine with me.
+1. The overall number of redirects increased by only 0.8% compared to Graphite – that's fine for me.
-2. The number of weak redirections decreased by 0.3% and became very insignificant – 0.1%.
+2. The number of weak redirects decreased by 0.3% and became very insignificant – 0.1%.
 3. The number of rolls decreased slightly, but I don't really pay attention to their number, as these rolls tend to include scissors and other awkward combinations.
 I just make sure there aren't many more outward rolls than inward ones.

 ### Bigrams